Texas Nursing Schools and Programs

 How to Choose a Nursing Program in Texas

-Prospective registered nurses (RNs) must complete a two-year associate degree in nursing (ADN) or a four-year bachelor of science in nursing (BSN).
-Licensed RNs may pursue a master of science in nursing (MSN) or enter a doctoral program to become an advanced practice registered nurse (APRN).
+Choosing a nursing program in Texas starts with understanding program structure and curriculum design.
+Prospective registered nurses (RN) must complete an associate degree in nursing (ADN) or a bachelor of science in nursing (BSN), which typically take two and four years to complete, respectively.
+Licensed RNs may pursue a master of science in nursing (MSN) or a doctoral program to become an advanced practice registered nurse (APRN).

 Steps to Becoming a Nurse in Texas

-To become a nurse in Texas, you must meet educational and background standards and pass an examination on Texas nursing law.
+To become a nurse in Texas, you must complete an approved education program, meet background check requirements, and pass exams that include a state-specific jurisprudence test.

 RN Requirements

-Texas RNs must earn a nursing license by attending an accredited nursing program, passing the NCLEX-RN, and applying to the Texas Board of Nursing.
-Other requirements include completing an FBI background check with fingerprinting and passing the jurisprudence examination, which covers state nursing laws.
+To qualify for RN licensure, candidates must graduate from an accredited nursing program, pass the NCLEX-RN, and submit an application to the Texas Board of Nursing.
+Additional steps include completing an FBI fingerprint-based background check and passing the Texas Nursing Jurisprudence Exam, which tests knowledge of state laws and professional responsibilities.

 APRN Requirements